OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 We recommend using JSON auto-generation when possible instead of creating your own JSON file.
-Auto-generation is less prone to user error and the `yo office` scaffold files already include this.
+Auto-generation is less prone to user error and the `yo office` scaffolded files already include this.
 For more information on the process of JSDoc comment JSON file generation, see [Generate JSON metadata for custom functions](custom-functions-json-autogeneration.md).

 However, you can make a custom functions project from scratch; it requires that you: